SurfaceProcessSimulation

 Default: NVTNoseHoover

-• fixed_thickness (PhysicalQuantity of type length) – The length of the bottom fixed layer of the slab.
+• fixed_thickness (PhysicalQuantity of type length | str) – The length of the bottom fixed layer of the slab.
+Alternative to a length value, one can also give a tag name, which means that all atoms in the tagged group will be treated as fixed atoms.

 Default: 10 * Angstrom.

-• thermostat_thickness (PhysicalQuantity of type length) – The length of the thermostat layer of the slab (above the fixed layer).
+• thermostat_thickness (PhysicalQuantity of type length | str) – The length of the thermostat layer of the slab (above the fixed layer).
+Alternative to a length value, one can also give a tag name, which means that all atoms in the tagged group will be coupled to the thermostat.

 Default: 10 * Angstrom.